accubits/AI-Research/Face-Vision-3D_Models/README.md

 The PLY files can be displayed using standard off-the-shelf 3D (ply file) visualization software such as [MeshLab](http://meshlab.sourceforge.net).

+### Additional Information

+- A flask api is created and it can be run with the command `python Face3D_API.py` it runs along with the queue implementation `Face3D_Queue.py` of the project which waits for an image to upload and save it in the local system.

 ### Sample Outputs